vuongducphuong/documentation/content/applications/websites/livechat.rst

 .. image:: livechat/enable-setting.png
    :align: center
-   :alt: View of the settings page and the live chat feature for Odoo Live Chat.
+   :alt: View of the settings page and the live chat feature for Leansoft Live Chat.

 After the :guilabel:`Live Chat` application is installed, a live chat :guilabel:`Channel` will be created by default and automatically selected in the drop-down.